pinewoodgreens/pinewoodgreens.github.io/_includes/announcements.md

 #### Online Architectural Application Submissions

-Applications for Architecture Committee review of exterior modifications may now be submitted online through the [resident portal](http://www.ciranet.com/ResidentPortal).
+Applications for Architectural Committee review of exterior modifications should be submitted to our on-site manager via US mail, dropoff, or by e-mailing office@pinewoodgreens.com.

 #### Community Tool Shed